 The Advanced Legal Analysis course is an eight-week elective skills development course designed to introduce students to the analytical skills and testing techniques essential for effective bar examination performance.
-The course covers select substantive legal topics that are routinely tested on the Multistate Bar Examination (MBE), Multistate Essay Examination (MEE) and the Multistate Performance Test
+The course covers select substantive legal topics that are routinely tested on the Multistate Bar Examination (MBE), Multistate Essay Examination (MEE) and the Multistate Performance Test (MPT).

-(MPT).
 Note: This course is highly recommended for all students, but students who scored below the specified cut score on the 1L diagnostic examination are strongly advised to take this elective course.

-§ 2-405.
+§ 2-406.
 Advanced Legal Research (7247, 7376).

-- (a) Advanced Legal Research is an elective course for two or three semester hours of graded credit. - (b) It satisfies the Professional Skills requirement set forth in Section 2-601. - (c) Unless waived by the Associate Dean for Academic Affairs, prerequisites for taking the course are Legal Research and Writing I and II. - (d) The instructor of the course shall have the discretion not to give a final examination. - (e) In publications, the description of the course shall be approximately as follows:
+- (a) Advanced Legal Research is an elective course for two or three semester hours of graded credit. - (b) Credits earned in Advance Legal Research count toward the Advanced Practicum Requirement set forth in Section 2-601. - (c) Unless waived by the Associate Dean for Academic Affairs, prerequisites for taking the course are the receiving of credit in Legal Reasoning, Writing & Research and Legal Analysis & Persuasion. - (d) The instructor of the course shall have the discretion not to give a final examination. - (e) In publications, the description of the course shall be approximately as follows:

-Team-taught by the professional law librarians, this course features advanced class-room and hands-on instruction.
+Taught by the professional law librarians, this course features advanced classroom and hands-on instruction.
 The course will cover electronic database and Internet research, case law, statutory research, federal legislative history, administrative law, law periodicals, treatises and other secondary sources, practice aids, and news and interdisciplinary research.
 It is recommended that this course be taken prior to or in conjunction with a seminar, law review, or employment as a faculty research assistant.
-This course fulfills the Professional Skills Requirement.
+Credits earned in this course count toward the Advanced Practicum Requirement.

 Jan.
 17, 2006; Rev. Nov.
-14, 2006
+14, 2006; Nov.
+15, 2016

-§ 2-405a.
+§ 2-407.
 Advanced Topics in Family Law Seminar (8272).